-Unless the student is self-administering (self-administering means that the student personally prepares and takes their own medication after receipt from a staff member) (not applicable to primary-aged students), there should always be two staff present when prescribed medication is being administered (this does not apply in those circumstances where emergency medication, such as AAI or inhalers are given).
+Unless the student is self-administering, there should always be two staff present when prescribed medication is being administered (this does not apply in those circumstances where emergency medication, such as AAI or inhalers are given).
 One staff member will administer the medication and one staff member will witness this.
 Each staff member is responsible for checking the student's details, checking the dosage and method of administering.
 Each staff member will then sign the school record (MP2 form).
 When a student self-administers their medication and is competent to read and follow dosage instructions, it is not necessary to have two staff members present with the child.
 The presence of one staff member will suffice.
 The exception to this would be if the medication was a controlled substance.

 Should specialist training be required, this will need to be sourced prior to the school administering medication.
 Where there is a medical professional involved, such as a Diabetes Nurse, they can be contacted regarding training.
-If the school is unsure of who to contact, School Nursing at the 0-19 Integrated Public Health Nursing Service or the child's GP should be contacted.
+If the school is unsure of who to contact, School Nursing at the O-19 Integrated Public Health Nursing Service or the child's GP should be contacted.
 Most children with acute medical conditions will have named medical professionals who should actively engage the school in the student's care.